Toki Tori 2

 Toki Tori 2 is a puzzle platform game, developed by Dutch video game development company Two Tribes.
 It is the sequel to the 2001 game Toki Tori.
-The game was originally announced in December 2011 with an intended release for Spring 2012 for Steam and iOS devices (and was later announced as a Wii U game), but the game was pushed back due to longer than expected development times.
-The game was released on April 4, 2013 for Wii U and on July 11, 2013 on Steam for Windows and for Mac OS X.
+The game was originally announced in December 2011 with an intended release for Spring 2012 for Steam and iOS devices (and later as a Wii U game), but the game was pushed back due to longer than expected development times.
+The game was released on April 4, 2013 for Wii U and on July 11 on Steam for Windows and for Mac OS X.

-On September 12, 2013, an updated version called Toki Tori 2+ was released for the Wii U, adding new music and puzzles.
+An updated version called Toki Tori 2+ was released for the Wii U in September 2013, adding new music and puzzles.
 Toki Tori 2+ made its Linux debut with Humble Bundle X launched on January 3, 2014.
 The game was later released in Japan and published by Rainy Frog on September 3, 2014.
 Toki Tori 2+ launched for the Nintendo Switch on February 23, 2018.